Stay up to date with events, news, and opportunities by signing up for the Ministry of Caring's quarterly newsletter.

 The story of the Ministry of Caring begins in 1976, when Brother Ronald Giannone, OFM Cap., a young Capuchin Franciscan friar, was sent by his order to Wilmington, Delaware.
 It took little time for Brother Ronald to notice the absence of services for the city’s poor and homeless.
 The lack of emergency shelters for homeless and destitute women deeply disturbed him.
 The loneliness and hunger of the poorest of the poor in a country of plenty appalled him.
 As his indignation rose, so did his passion to alleviate poverty in his new city.
 His life’s work now identified, he promptly set out on his mission to assure that in Wilmington, “the poor should never be treated poorly.”

-First dining room for the hungry in Wilmington, Delaware.
+Ministry opens its first dining room for the hungry in Wilmington, Delaware.

 Second dining room.